pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

 Three signatures are provided:

 * `HelloImGui::Run(RunnerParams &)`: full signature, the most customizable version.
    Runs an application whose params and Gui are provided by runnerParams.

-* `HelloImGui::Run(guiFunction, windowSize, windowTitle, fpsIdle=4)`: signature in order to start a simple application with ease.
-  `fpsIdle` enables to set the app FPS when it is idle (set it to 0 for maximum FPS).

-* `HelloImGui::Run_AutoSize(guiFunction, windowTitle, restoreLastWindowGeometry = true, fpsIdle=4)`: signature
-in order to start a simple application, where the window size can be set automatically from the widgets, and where the previous position size & position can be restored upon next launch. `fpsIdle` enables to set the app FPS when it is idle (set it to 0 for maximum FPS).
+* `HelloImGui::Run(const SimpleRunnerParams&)`:
+   Runs an application, using simpler params.

+* `HelloImGui::Run(guiFunction, windowTitle, windowSize, windowSizeAuto=false, restoreLastWindowGeometry=false, fpsIdle=10)`

 __HelloImGui::GetRunnerParams()__ is a convenience function that will return the runnerParams of the current application.

 ## Runner params